 Just brush up on your Finnish facts beforehand – they will love it!

-Listing all the fun bar, clubs and cocktail bars in Rovaniemi needs an entire other article, but we have put together some of our favourites…The Bull Bar and Grill is a fun yet casual ‘rock and roll’ American-themed bar, offering sports games, beer pong and a fun mix of tourists and locals.
+Listing all the fun bars, clubs, and cocktail bars in Rovaniemi would need its own separate article, but we have put together some of our favorites…The Bull Bar and Grill is a fun yet casual ‘rock and roll’ American-themed bar, offering sports games, beer pong, and a fun mix of tourists and locals.
 Poorly suited for serious wife-to-husband talk, but perfect for boisterous drinks with friends.

-A word of warning, however, Finns when drinking often gets a quality called ‘Sisu,’ it can’t be translated, but basically, it means they will just go for anything, no matter what the obstacles are.
-High prices, arctic winters, work the next day – Some Finns won’t stop at night when enjoying their night out and trying to keep up with them is an often a fool’s task.
+A word of warning —Finns, when drinking, frequently reveal a quality called ‘Sisu.’
+It can’t be translated, but basically, here it means they will just go for anything, no matter what the obstacles are.
+High prices, arctic winters, work the next day – Some Finns won’t stop at night when enjoying their night out, and trying to keep up with them is often a fool’s task.

 Mains and tasting menus are very reasonably priced for Finnish restaurants, served in a sophisticated yet casual setting that allows you to relax and enjoy the experience.
 Across the menu, you will find game food from the northern forests and fells as well as fish and seafood from lakes of Lapland and the Arctic Ocean.